RobertKrawitz/OpenShift4-tools/docs/clusterbuster.md

 * `<workload>_list_configmaps`

   Return a list of files that must be provided to the worker object for the workload to run.
-This consists of Perl files in `lib/clusterbuster/pod_files` that are required to run the workload.
+This consists of files in `lib/clusterbuster/pod_files` that are required to run the workload.

 * `<workload>_list_user_configmaps`